Join our community of websites already using SEOJuice to automate the boring SEO work.

 ("GEO traffic" here = Generative-Engine-Optimised traffic from AI assistants like ChatGPT, Claude, Perplexity, and Gemini.)

 I discovered this when our own traffic dropped.
 In July 2025, I noticed something weird in our SEOJuice analytics: brand mentions in AI answers had flatlined for about two weeks, even though our content output hadn't changed.
 I spent the better part of a Friday afternoon digging through server logs before I thought to check Cloudflare.
-There it was — "Block AI Scrapers" toggled on.
+There it was: "Block AI Scrapers" toggled on.
+(I'd had two coffees and was halfway through drafting a totally unrelated post when the penny dropped.)
 I don't remember enabling it.
 It might have been a default change during a Cloudflare plan upgrade, or one of our engineers flipped it during a DDoS scare and forgot to turn it back off.
-Either way, GPTBot, ClaudeBot, PerplexityBot, Google-Extended — all getting 403'd at the edge for two weeks straight.
+Either way, GPTBot, ClaudeBot, PerplexityBot, Google-Extended: all getting 403'd at the edge for two weeks straight.
 Our origin logs showed nothing because the requests never made it past Cloudflare.

-After I flipped the toggle off and added an explicit allow rule, our AI citations recovered within about 72 hours.
+After I flipped the toggle off and added an explicit allow rule, our AI citations recovered within about 72 hours (measured against the previous 14-day baseline: ChatGPT-referrer sessions in GA4, filtered to chatgpt.com and perplexity.ai source/medium).
 Two weeks of invisible damage, fixed in two minutes.
 This article is that two-minute fix.

 Typical citation path: